 Hello and Welcome!

-A new warm up and a word about The Primary Shakespeare Company.
+My Shakespeare Dance Workout – try it now!!…. and a word about The Primary Shakespeare Company.

 Monday April 6th.
 Thank you to all the children in Year 3 who sent me stories.
 I LOVED reading them and the standard was very high.
 This announcement is late because I had such a hard time choosing between them!
 I have, at last decided on a winner and that winner is….. (drum roll please)….
 Freya.
 Many congratulations, Freya.
 Joint runners up were Darcy and Georgia, and George’s entry is highly commended.
 Here’s a video of me reading Freya’s thrilling story:

 This call-and-response game is great at the start of the day.
 It’s even better if everyone at home joins in!